unionai-oss/pandera/docs/source/fastapi.rst

     :language: python
     :lines: 22-25

-Assuming that the output of the endpoint should be a list of dictionary records containing the named transactions data.
+Let's also assume that the output of the endpoint should be a list of dictionary records containing the named transactions data.
 We can do this easily with the ``to_format`` option in the schema model :py:class:`~pandera.typing.config.BaseConfig`.

 .. literalinclude:: ../../tests/fastapi/models.py